langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 ```

 #### Limitations
-When using Structured Outputs with AI Services, there are some limitations:
+When using JSON Schema with AI Services, there are some limitations:
 - It works only with supported OpenAI and Gemini models.
-- Support for Structured Outputs needs to be enabled explicitly when configuring `ChatLanguageModel`.
+- Support for JSON Schema needs to be enabled explicitly when configuring `ChatLanguageModel`.
 - It does not work in the [streaming mode](/tutorials/ai-services#streaming).
 - Currently, it works only when return type is a (single) POJO or a `Result<POJO>`.
 If you need other types (e.g., `List<POJO>`, `enum`, etc.), please wrap these into a POJO.